zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 ## Conclusion

-Deep Q Network are not the newest and most efficient algorithm to play games.
-But they are still very effective and can be used to play games like Atari games.
+Deep Q Network are not the newest or most efficient algorithm when it comes to playing games.
+Nevertheless, they are still very effective and can be used for games like the Atari games described in this blogpost.
 They lay the foundation for reinforcement learning.
-In this post we have seen how to build a DQN and train it to play games like Atari games.
-We have made use of zenml to build production grade pipelines that are reproducible and scalable.
+In this post we have seen how to build a DQN and train it to play Atari games.
+We have made use of ZenML to build production-grade pipelines that are reproducible and scalable.

 If you’re interested in learning more about ZenML, visit our [Github page](https://github.com/zenml-io/zenml), [read our docs](https://docs.zenml.io/).
 If you have questions or want to talk through your specific use case, feel free to [reach out to us on Slack](https://zenml.io/slack-invite/)!